sun33t/pawprint-backend/README.md

 ## Getting Started

+Quick Start: visit [this link](https://pawprint-backend-suneet.herokuapp.com/api/) to access the deployed API and to see the list of available endpoints and example responses.

-In order to get a copy of this project up and running on your local machine, please follow the instructions in the steps below:
+Alternatively: In order to get a copy of this project up and running on your local machine, please follow the instructions in the steps below:

 ### Prerequisites